gin-gonic/website/README.md

 We use [Hugo](https://gohugo.io/) to format and generate our website, the [Docsy](https://github.com/google/docsy) theme for styling and site structure.
 Thanks!

-## Contributing
+## Contribution

 - Fork the repository

 You can click the Fork button in the upper-right area of the screen to create a copy of this repository in your GitHub account.
-This copy is called a fork.
+This copy is called as fork.

 > You need to use the below command to clone code for downloading all submodules.